azproduction/lmd/README.md

 ## Why LMD?
 Why not AMD (RequireJS)?

  - Module design is similar to Node.js
+   - Actually LMD can work with any JavaScript modules
    - There is no define wrapper!
    - You can use node modules without dirty hacks like `typeof exports ? :`
    - But you can use old-school function-wrapped-modules.
-Like IEFE? - Good!
+Like IIFE? - Good!
    - You can use strings as string without any "template" plugins
    - You can use JSON file as Object
  - Total and honest isolation